Ignatius Jones: Later career

-Jones with David Atkins, were the creative directors for the 2000 Sydney Olympics opening and closing ceremonies, which included co-directing the horse segment that launched the Opening Ceremony.
+Jones and David Atkins were the creative directors for the 2000 Sydney Olympics opening and closing ceremonies, which included co-directing the horse segment that launched the Opening Ceremony.
 He was responsible for Sydney's Millennium Celebrations and directed its New Year's Eve and Centenary of Federation celebrations.

 In 2002 with Atkins, Jones co-wrote and co-directed the stage musical The Man from Snowy River: Arena Spectacular.
 Also that year, Jones staged the Independence Ceremonies of the Democratic Republic of East Timor for the United Nations.
 In November, Jones directed the 2002 Gay Games Opening Ceremony, he greeted the audience of 38,000 with "Australia and the gay and lesbian community is not so much a melting pot ...
 We are more of a mixed salad, where every part remains separate, yet adds to the wonder of the whole ...
 I have been lucky, I have never had to come out, I was never in".

 In 2005, he produced a corporate event at the Jeddah Economic Forum in Saudi Arabia.
 Jones and Atkins worked on the ceremonies of the Doha 2006 Asian Games.
 Jones and Atkins also worked on the Opening Ceremony of the Shanghai 2010 World Expo and the ceremonies of the Vancouver 2010 Olympic Winter Games.
 From 2011 until 2019, Jones was creative director of Vivid Sydney.